dsbox-simulator/simulator/Readme.md

 cargo build --release --workspace cargo run --release -- "target/release/netsim_test" --servers "/edv/null"
 ```
-(for `--servers` any path may be given, since no server is spawned anyway)
+(for `--servers` any path may be given, since no server is launched anyway)

 to run `dsbox` in interactive mode using the webapp add the `-i` flag:
 ```shell